ProjectAlita/projectalita.github.io/docs/creating-prompts.md

 1. **Publishing Initiation**: With your prompt crafted and saved, click the Publish button to start the submission process.
 2. **Version Naming**: Provide an informative version name (e.g., Gen-1.0) in the pop-up window.
 This name should reflect the content or purpose of the prompt, aiding in version control and future modifications.
+      * **Length**: Keep the version name concise, not exceeding 48 characters.
+This ensures readability and compatibility across various systems.
+      * **Characters**: Avoid using special characters such as spaces (" "), underscores ("_"), and others that might cause parsing or recognition issues in certain environments.
+      * **Clarity**: Choose names that clearly and succinctly describe the version's purpose or the changes it introduces, facilitating easier tracking and management of different versions.
 3. **Review Submission**: Click Publish to submit your prompt for the moderation review process.
 This step is crucial to ensure the quality and relevance of prompts available to the QA community.

 **Publishing the prompt:**